 Beyond Carbon: Patient Benefits

 Reducing emissions is only part of the story.
-Remote treatments also:
+Remote orthodontic treatments also deliver significant benefits for patients and clinicians alike:

-When sustainability and patient experience align, everyone wins.
+When sustainability and patient experience align, everyone benefits — including the practice, the patient, and the planet.

 Moving Towards Greener Dentistry

-Join leading practices in adopting remote assessments and help shape a more sustainable future for dentistry.
+Join leading practices shaping a more sustainable future for dentistry.